hypertidy/polymer/README.md

   - holes are identifiable but not yet explicitly classified
   - extend sb\_intersection to return the right parts
-  - write sensible return types and input attributes
+  - write sensible return types and include nput attributes

 ## Installation